SDHacks/hackathon-rules/README.md

 # Hackathon Rules

-These are standard competition rules used at MLH Member Hackathons.
-Not all MLH Member Hackathons will use these rules as organizers can choose to use these or their own rules.
-Organizers can use these rules exactly or fork them and edit them to suit their needs.
-If you have a suggestion for these rules or a question about them, please submit an issue [here](https://github.com/MLH/hackathon-rules/issues).
+This is a fork of standard competition rules used at MLH Member Hackathons.
+We have edited the rules a bit.
+If you have a suggestion for these rules or a question about them, please submit an issue [here](https://github.com/SDHacks/hackathon-rules/issues).

 There are several documents in the _Hackathon Rules_: